Dave Graney: 1998–present: The Dave Graney Show- the Royal Dave Graney Show – the Lurid Yellow Mist to the mistLY

 2010 saw the release of Supermodified, a remix and remastering compilation project where Graney went back to the 2001 and 2003 albums Heroic Blues and The Brother Who Lived to sing, play extra guitars and add keyboards and percussion and remix the songs.
 Previously unreleased tracks were included in the package of 18 tracks, with a Mahony illustration on the cover.

 2011 saw the release of Rock'n'Roll is Where I Hide, on Liberation.
 The album was recorded at Soundpark in Melbourne by Graney and The Lurid Yellow Mist and mixed by Victor Van Vugt in New York.
 A collection of re-recordings with The Lurid Yellow Mist of songs from his back catalogue.
 It was released with Graney's second book, 1001 Australian Nights, by Affirm Press, which concentrates on his life as an artist and performer.

 In 2012, the band's name was altered to Dave Graney & The mistLY, and the album You've Been in My Mind was released by Cockaigne.
 The lead single was "Flash in the Pantz", with an accompanying video of the band shot live at Meredith Music Festival 2011.
 A further video for "We Need a Champion" was filmed and edited by Nick Cowan.

-Graney and Moore also played and recorded an album as rhythm section for Howard and the NDE, a band fronted by old friend Harry Howard (These Immortal Souls, Crime and the City Solution, the Pink Stainless Tail) and Edwina Preston.
+Graney and Moore also played and recorded an album as rhythm section for Howard and the NDE, a band fronted by old friend Harry Howard (These Immortal Souls, Crime & the City Solution, the Pink Stainless Tail) and Edwina Preston.

 2013 saw a series of digital only singles released as work was begun on a solo acoustic album.

 A fourth narrative show was also performed at the Butterfly Club in Melbourne.
 A solo show called Early Folk featured Dave Graney playing songs from across his career which had been inspired by the town of Mt Gambier.